mayachee/42_Exam_Rank/level2/camel_to_snake/README.md

 --------------------------------------------------------------------------------

-Write a program that takes a single string in lowerCamelCase format and converts it into a string in snake_case format.
+Write a program that takes a single string in lowerCamelCase format and converts it into as string in snake_case format.

 A lowerCamelCase string is a string where each word begins with a capital letter except for the first one.